datamllab/rlcard-showdown/README.md

 ```

 ## Installation
 RLCard-Showdown has separated frontend and backend.
-The frontend is built with React and the backend is based on Django.
+The frontend is built with React and the backend of leaderboard is based on Django.

 ### Prerequisite
 To set up the frontend, you should make sure you have [Node.js](https://nodejs.org/) and NPM installed.
 Normally you just need to manually install Node.js, and the NPM package would be automatically installed together with Node.js for you.
 Please refer to its official website for installation of Node.js.